 What to put in your hiking backpack

-Have 2 liters of water in my hiking backpack.
+Have 2 liters of water in your hiking backpack.
 Especially if your hike includes elevation gain.
 I like to carry 2 smaller water bottles rather than one big one to distribute the weight better in the backpack.
+I use refillable bottles to cut down on plastic.

 Always bring food when hiking.
 Good snacks are nuts or dried fruit.
 If you do a longer hike, pack a sandwich, fruit and/or granola bar.